DavidEsdrs/image-processing/README.md

 ## How to use :books:

 After installing the build in your machine.
 You can perform one or more operations (listed below) onto the images.
-To perform the operation, you need to run the main package with one or more arguments, separated by space.
-The arguments -i (input) and -o (output) are mandatory
+The arguments -i (input) and -o (output) are mandatory.
+You can perform one or more operations.

 ```sh
 iproc -i [input] -o [output] [...args]
 ```

-> **note**: The effect is applied for all the images in the image folder

 Each argument perform a given effect: